Ms. Karen A. Harper

 He has over thirty years of financial management experience, most of which has been in key management roles of high-tech companies in the Defense and Aerospace arena.
 Don’s areas of expertise are budgeting and forecasting, financial reporting, contract administration, and project management.
 He received his BS in accounting from Kent State University and his MS in Finance from Boston University.
 He is a Certified Public Accountant, Certified Management Accountant, and Certified Financial Manager.

-Vice President, Decision Management; Principal Scientist
+Vice President, UX Innovation; Principal Scientist

 Dr. Peter Weyhrauch

-Vice President, Human-Centered Intelligent Systems; Principal Scientist
+Vice President, Human-Centered AI; Principal Scientist

 Mr. Richard Wronski